diogoosorio/blog/content/entries/quick-solr-tutorial-php-ubuntu-debian.md

 create_date: 2012-05-27
 description: This is a quick guide that aims to explain the necessary steps to get Solr up and running in 15 minutes.
 I'll be using Ubuntu throughout the entry.
 title: Quick Solr Tutorial - Up and Running in 15 Minutes (Ubuntu version)
-excerpt: Solr is the "official" search platform at SAPO.
-Being the new guy, I've been contacting with a lot of technology that I hadn't used before.
-This past week I pretty much have been toying around with Solr, not only as a "consumer" of information (that wouldn't be much of a challenge, would it?) but I've actually been sniffing around Solr's configuration and refactoring an application schema.
-Although I'm aware that I'm just scratching the surface on the subject, this entry hopes to provide a quick "bootstrap" to anyone who wishes to give Solr a try.
 keywords: solr, solr tutorial, solr ubuntu, solr debian, solr quick guide, solr guide, solr php
 slug: quick-solr-tutorial-php-ubuntu-debian
 ----